Everything You Need to Know about Korean Ramyun (라면)

 - She didn’t want to cook

 This happened about twice a year since ramyun is considered unhealthy.
+Now, with online shopping, housewives have more time and energy.

 When I first got a job in Seoul and was poor, I ate ramyun a few times a week.
 Now I keep it down to once a week, usually.